HyperFlash123/Annotating_CMUK/README.md

 aloud speech of a passage.
 The main goal is to provide meaningful feedback of the read speech so that it can be used to improve their reading fluency.

-**Mispronounciation Detection and Disfluency detection** thus becomes an important step to achieve this goal.
+**Mispronounciation Detection and Disfluency Detection** thus becomes an important step to achieve this goal.
 This is a very challenging problem because of two reasons:

 - Fewer number of datasets that have children's speech
 - Lack of task-oriented annotations in the existing datasets

-This repository provides a simple script [`annotate_cmuk.py`] that uses a novel labelling scheme for the [CMU Kids Corpus](https://catalog.ldc.upenn.edu/LDC97S63) as well as the final labels [`cmuk_labels.csv`] generated based on the proposed scheme.
+This repository provides a simple script `annotate_cmuk.py` that uses a novel labelling scheme for the [CMU Kids Corpus](https://catalog.ldc.upenn.edu/LDC97S63) as well as the final labels `cmuk_labels.csv` generated based on the proposed scheme.
 The main motivation is to encourage future work towards collecting more children’s speech datasets for building robust reading assessment models